Random variable: Mixed type

 A mixed random variable is a random variable whose cumulative distribution function is neither discrete nor everywhere-continuous.
 It can be realized as a mixture of a discrete random variable and a continuous random variable; in which case the CDF will be the weighted average of the CDFs of the component variables.

 An example of a random variable of mixed type would be based on an experiment where a coin is flipped and the spinner is spun only if the result of the coin toss is heads.
-If the result is tails, X = −1; otherwise X = the value of the spinner as in the preceding example.
+If the result is tails, X = −1; otherwise X is the value of the spinner as in the preceding example.
 There is a probability of 1/2 that this random variable will have the value −1.
 Other ranges of values would have half the probabilities of the last example.

 Most generally, every probability distribution on the real line is a mixture of discrete part, singular part, and an absolutely continuous part; see Lebesgue's decomposition theorem.
 The discrete part is concentrated on a countable set, but this set may be dense (like the set of all rational numbers).